sh2o/noaa-educators-network/book-club/behavior-change/readme.md

 - Module 4 - Piloting and Implementation
 - Module 5 - Final Project

-## Participation
-One of the most critical elements of the book club will be your personal contribution to the course through consistent postings to listserv, as well as participation during conference call discussions.

 ## Materials
 - [Schedule][2]
 - Case Study 1